zurutech/gans-from-theory-to-production/README.md

     - Unconditional GAN
     - Conditional GAN
 - GANs in Tensorflow:
-    - Define generator and discriminator: the old way
-    - Input pipeline: the old way
+    - Writing an GAN from scratch: a complete example
-    - Define generator and discriminator with `tf.estimator` API
+    - Define generator with `tf.estimator` API
     - Input pipeline with `tf.data` API
     - How to use `tf.estimator` to train both generator and discriminator?
 - TFGAN: